-Limesurvey support complex conditions and you should make use of it.
-No male people want to be asked for their favorite make-up brand and probably only some very few women want to share their opinion about their favorite beer.
-So how about adding a gender question and only ask such questions the appropriate target group?!
+Limesurvey supports complex conditions and you should make use of it.
+You wouldn’t want to ask a person who doesn’t have children about their preferences for childcare.
+So how about adding a “Do you have children?” question and only ask such questions the appropriate target group?!

 You can even use conditions based on additional token attributes if you are designing a closed survey and information about gender or age is available up front.